We want to help you and your new pet live long, healthy lives together. Start here!

 Set yourself up for success.
 Think about your family’s lifestyle, financial situation, space restrictions and time limitations to ensure you choose the right breed, size and activity level for your new pet.
 Some questions to ask yourself, include:

-• Am I In It for the Long Haul?
-Many pets can live 15 years or more.
+Many pets can live for 15 years or more.
 During this time, you may move, change jobs or experience other life changes.
-In addition, your pet may have medical or behavior issues arise.
+In addition, your pet may have medical or behavioural issues arise.
 Are you willing to commit to your new pet and ensure he or she stays with your family through all of it?

 Preparing Your Home